conestack/node/README.rst

 Migration
 ---------

-A node which behaves like ``zodict.Node`` is contained at ``node.base.Node``.
+A node which behaves like ``zodict.Node`` is contained in ``node.base.Node``.
 This node is supposed to be used for migration from zodict.

-It's also useful to take a look of which behaviors the original node is build of.
+It's also useful to take a look at the behaviors the original node is build from.

 Probably an implementation does not need all the behaviors at once.
-In this case define the node plumbing directly on node class instead of inheriting from ``node.base.Node``.
+In this case define the node plumbing directly on a node class instead of inheriting from ``node.base.Node``.